Should I roll over my 401(k) into an IRA?

 To make an informed decision, consider also the weak points of an IRA.

-Lower contribution limit: You can contribute less per year to an IRA.
-In 2024, you can only contribute up to $7,000 ($1,000 in catch-up contributions for those age 50 and over) to traditional and Roth IRAs.
-This is significantly less than the $23,000 contribution limit by 401(k) plans ($7,500 in catch-up contributions for those age 50 and over).
+Lower contribution limit: Participants can contribute significantly less per year to an IRA compared to a 401(k).
 Depending on your AGI, you may only be able to contribute a reduced amount or nothing at all to a Roth IRA.
+Below are the latest contribution limits for a 401(k):

 Taxes: You have to pay taxes upfront with a Roth IRA.
 Rolling a traditional 401(k) to a Roth IRA requires paying taxes on the rollover amount.
+While taxes are not withheld, the rollover is included in your taxable income.
 Also, you can only fund a Roth IRA with after-tax dollars.
 Depending on your tax rates now and in retirement, paying taxes now on your contributions may reduce the potential size of your nest egg and create stress on your monthly budget.
 Still, you could choose a traditional IRA over a Roth IRA to defer taxes until retirement.

 You aren’t limited to rolling over your 401(k) to an IRA.
 Consider the following scenarios:

-Roll over to a Roth 401(k): While a traditional 401(k) defers taxes until retirement, a Roth 401(k) only takes after-tax contributions.
-Depending on your tax bracket now and in the future, a Roth 401(k) can provide you an advantage over a traditional 401(k).
+• Roll over to a Roth 401(k): While a traditional 401(k) defers taxes until retirement, a Roth 401(k) only takes after-tax contributions.
+Depending on your tax bracket now and in the future, a Roth 401(k) may provide you an advantage over a traditional 401(k).
+Note that rolling pretax funds into a Roth 401(k) results in the entire transaction being taxable in the year you roll over

-Leave the 401(k) as is: This can be an option for those 401(k) holders with balances well over $5,000 or that hold company shares with very restrictive portability rules.
-Contact your plan administrator or tax accountant for more details on tax scenarios.
+• Leave the 401(k) as is: This option can be used by 401(k) holders with vested balances over $7,000 or who hold company shares with very restrictive portability rules.
+Contact your tax accountant for more details on tax scenarios.

-Choose a mix of options: As long as the plan administrators allow it, you could rollover a portion of the 401(k) into an IRA and the remaining portion to a new 401(k).
-Or cash out a small portion (taking a 20% tax hit and 10% penalty when under age 59 ½) for living expenses during your job search and rollover the rest to a new retirement account.
+• Choose a mix of options: As long as your plan administrator allows it, you could roll over a portion of the 401(k) into an IRA and the remaining portion to a new 401(k).
+Or cash out a small portion and rollover the rest to a new retirement account.
+Note that a 20% tax withholding is standard for all cash distributions.
+Savers who choose this method who are under age 59 ½ will be subject to a 10% penalty from the IRS for an early cash withdrawal.

-In sum, rolling your 401(k) into an IRA can be a smart move as long as you have weighed in all of the advantages and disadvantages that come with such a move .
-Don’t rush into a decision and make sure to shop around to take stock of all available rollover options for your 401(k).
+Rolling your 401(k) into an IRA can be a smart move as long as you have considered all of the advantages and disadvantages.
+Don’t rush into a decision; make sure to shop around to take stock of all available rollover options for your 401(k).
+When you decide to begin the rollover process, refer to how to roll over your 401(k), to learn about the logistics of transferring funds.

 Open an IRA Today